themiscadiz/Assignment1/README.md

 ## About

 In this assignment I created a website using html/css to illustrate part of a Deerhoof song, "Flower".
-The first part of the assignment was to use the code editor Visual Studio and upload different versions to the Github.In this repository you can see different versions of the html and css files and follow the progress of this exercise.
+The first part of the assignment was to use the code editor Visual Studio and upload different versions to the Github.
+In this repository you can see different versions of the html and css files and follow the progress of this exercise.

 <!-- It is essential to describe how to set up your project -->
 ## Setup